Experience IASTM and Graston Technique in London at Kinect Health

 - Lateral and Medial Epicondylitis

-One of the best outcomes of IASTM is its ability to influence nervous tissue in the body.
-Stimulation of receptors that are found inside muscles, fascia, tendons etc, can help create fast changes to pain, tension and muscle activation.
+One of the best outcomes of IASTM is its ability to influence the nervous system.
+Stimulation of receptors that are found inside muscles, fascia, tendons etc, can help create fast changes to pain, tension and muscle function.
+Although these changes are often temporary, it creates a window of opportunity to reinforce the changes with movement.